Due to the ever-changing dynamics of global demand, cement producers must constantly adjust output while maintaining acceptable profit margins.

-The ever changing dynamics of global cement demand requires producers to constantly adjust output while maintaining acceptable profit margins.
-We understand your need to effectively move materials throughout your facility.
-You need to deliver product from off-load through clinker production, to packaging and shipping in a safe, reliable manner.
-Our experience with handling the high-temperature materials in a 24/7, operating environment means you will receive the most durable, reliable drag conveyor in the industry.
+At CDM, we understand your need to effectively move bulk materials throughout your facility.
+You need to deliver product from off-load through clinker production, to packaging and shipping, in a safe, reliable manner.
+Our experience with bulk material handling in high-temperature, 24/7 operating environments, combined with an understanding of your specific operation, is how we design and manufacture the most durable, reliable drag chain conveyors in the industry.

-Our conveyors are properly designed to handle material within a cement production plant throughout the entire manufacturing process.
+Our drag chain conveyors are engineered to properly handle bulk material throughout the entire cement manufacturing process.